Mar2ck/DAIN-Vulkan-GUI/README.md

 * "vkWaitForFences failed" error when using large tilesizes on Windows

 ## Tips
-By default the program will process two frames at once (`-j 1:2:2`).
-This allows for the GPU to be used almost 100% of the time instead of pausing everytime a frame needs to be saved/loaded.
-The downside of this is that two frames will be in memory at once so a lower tile size will be needed if there isn't enough VRAM.
-You can switch to one file at a time (like DAIN-APP) by using `-j 1:1:1` which will let you use a larger tilesize/no tiles.
+The program can be set to process two frames at once (`-j 1:2:2`).
+This allows for the GPU to be used almost 100% of the time instead of pausing everytime a frame needs to be saved/loaded which gives a very slight speed increase.
+The downside however is that two frames will be in memory at once so a lower tile size will be needed if there isn't enough VRAM.

 Tiles are used by default which can slow down processing.
 Using a tilesize that's equal to or bigger then the video's resolution will disable tiles and process the frame all at once.
 Eg. 720p = 1280x720 so use `-t 1280`

 ## Help message
 ```
 usage: DAINVulkanCLI.py [-h] -i INPUT_FILE [-o OUTPUT_FILE] [-O OUTPUT_FOLDER]
-                        [-s FRAME_MULTIPLIER] [-fps TARGET_FPS] [-g GPU_ID] [-t TILESIZE]
+                        [-s FRAME_MULTIPLIER] [-fps TARGET_FPS]
+                        [--interpolator INTERPOLATOR] [-g GPU_ID]
-                        [-j THREAD_COUNT] [--steps STEPS] [--input-fps INPUT_FPS] [--verbose]
+                        [-t TILESIZE] [-j THREAD_COUNT] [--steps STEPS]
+                        [--input-fps INPUT_FPS] [--verbose]

 optional arguments:
   -h, --help            show this help message and exit